 More Recent Quotes

-The latest article on discipline avoids the passages at Proverbs relating to the rod.
+A 2014 Watchtower article on discipline avoids the passages from Proverbs relating to the rod.

 "Discipline primarily relates to instruction, education, and correction.
 It is never connected with abuse or cruelty."
 Watchtower 2014 Jul 01